Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Abstract

 \section{Abstract}

-We construct an explicit bijection between bipartite pointed maps on an arbitrary surface $\mathcal{S}$, and specific unicellular blossoming maps on the same surface.
+We construct an explicit bijection between bipartite pointed maps of an arbitrary surface $\mathbb{S}$, and specific unicellular blossoming maps of the same surface.
 Our bijection gives access to the degrees of all the faces, and distances from the pointed vertex in the initial map.
-The main construction generalizes recent work of the second author which covered the case of orientable surface.
+The main construction generalizes recent work of the second author which covered the case of an orientable surface.

-Our bijection gives rise to a first combinatorial proof of a parametric rationality result concerning the bivariate generating series of maps on a given surface with respect to their numbers of faces and vertices.
+Our bijection gives rise to a first combinatorial proof of a parametric rationality result concerning the bivariate generating series of maps of a given surface with respect to their numbers of faces and vertices.
 In particular, it provides a combinatorial explanation of the structural difference between the aforementioned bivariate parametric generating series in the case of orientable and non-orientable maps.